aissav/AI-scRNA-datasets-Workshop/README.md

 # AI-scRNA-datasets-Workshop
 Workshop on the analysis and integration of scRNA-seq datasets

-Workshop environment can be created using two options: Conda environment and Docker image.
+Workshop environment can be created using two options: Conda environment or Docker image.
-* Both options appropriate for mac and windows machines.
-However, in case of issue in any option, it can be tried with the other option.
+* Both options appropriate for macOS, Linux, and Windows machines.
+However, if there is an issue in one of the options, the other option can be tried.
-* Conda env image is more preferable for macos and linux.
-Docker image can be better suited for windows to avoid pre-installed package conflicts.
+* The Conda environment option may be more preferable for macOS and Linux, while the Docker image option may be better suited for Windows to avoid potential conflicts with pre-installed packages.
 ## Prerequisites
-* Anaconda must be installed to create Conda environment. [`install Anaconda`](https://docs.anaconda.com/anaconda/install/)
+* To create a Conda environment, Anaconda must be installed. [`install Anaconda`](https://docs.anaconda.com/anaconda/install/)
-* Docker must be installed to create Docker image. [`install Docker`](https://docs.docker.com/get-docker/)
+* To create a Docker image, Docker must be installed. [`install Docker`](https://docs.docker.com/get-docker/)
-* Also, this repository must be downloaded.
+* Additionally, you must download this repository.

 ## Option 1: Create the Conda environment

-*Go to folder where repository downloaded on the command line or conda prompt and run the following commands line by line.*
+*Navigate to the folder where the repository was downloaded using the command line or Conda prompt and run the following commands.*

 ```
 conda  env create -f workshop_dependencies.yml